Brick Kiln Barns

 If you want your dogs on the beds please bring your own bedding as getting those paw prints off our white bed linen is very difficult.

-We also ask that you bring your own dog towels (please note that leaving our high quality, fluffy white towels meant for guests covered in muddly paw prints and grass will likely incur an additional cleaning/replacement fee).
+Dog towels: We also ask that you bring your own dog towels (please note that leaving our high quality, fluffy white towels meant for guests covered in muddy paw prints and grass could incur an additional cleaning/replacement fee).

 Enclosed gardens and an additional exercise field